 Next time we visit, we definitely will want to camp at Juniper Campground to enjoy more of the North Unit.

-When planning your visit , we highly recommend this Theodore Roosevelt National Park National Geographic map of the park.
-We collect these maps because the illustrate hiking trails and topography.
-They are waterproof and won’t tear at the folds.
+When planning your visit , we highly recommend this Theodore Roosevelt National Park Trails Illustrated Topographic Map.
+It illustrates all of the hiking trails and topography within the Park.
+The full-size foldable map is waterproof and won’t tear at the folds which is perfect to take on your hikes..

-“This comprehensive guide provides general logistical information for park visitors plus interpretive information about Theodore Roosevelt National Park and its features, from its famous painted canyons to its petrified forests.
+Explore Theodore Roosevelt National Park Guide Book is a great comprehensive guide that provides general logistical information plus interpretive information about Theodore Roosevelt National Park.
+It interprets the Park’s features, from its famous painted canyons to its petrified forests.

-Information on driving tours, suggested hikes, stories and legends about the life of Theodore Roosevelt, and nearby cultural and recreational opportunities round out this guidebook.”
+And, it also provides information on driving tours, suggested hikes, stories and legends about the life of Theodore Roosevelt.
+The guide also shows nearby cultural and recreational opportunities round out this guidebook.

 Other National Parks worth visiting: